 The mystery continues in El Misterio de la Calle de Cervantes Episode 2!
-As in each episode of this first season, we join Babbel didactics team members Fidi, David and Paula as they present a dialogue, discuss key vocabulary and break down some cultural insights into the episode.
+As in each episode of the first season of Palabras Bravas, we join Babbel didactics team members Fidi, David and Paula as they present a dialogue, discuss key vocabulary and break down some cultural insights into the episode.
 You can listen to the full episode below, and you can also catch the full season wherever you get your podcasts.
 But if you want a little more guidance through the episode, check out the guide to the episode by reading on.

 El Misterio De La Calle De Cervantes Episode 2